Many people take for granted that the water coming out of their faucets is safe to drink. It’s clear and sparkling – that must mean it’s clean, right?

 If you have children, using a reverse osmosis system can protect them from lead in the tap water.
-As the crisis in Flint, Michigan, has shown, your city’s water supply can be contaminated without your knowledge, or inferior supplies and infrastructure used without your consent.
+As the crisis in Flint, Michigan, has shown us, your city’s water supply can be contaminated without your knowledge, or inferior supplies and infrastructure used without your consent.
 Lead can have drastic effects on children, resulting in learning difficulties, seizures, weight loss, and developmental delays.
 Studies have shown that lead can also impact adults, especially pregnant women, who may miscarry if exposed to high levels.
-Couples trying to conceive may have fertility issues, as lead poisoning lowers sperm count.
+Couples trying to conceive may have fertility issues, as lead poisoning may lessen the ability to reproduce.

 As you can see, filtration isn’t just a matter of preference – there can be real health consequences to having contaminants in the water you use to drink and cook.
 This is especially true for young children, the elderly, cancer patients, and others who may have a weak immune system.

 What Is the Installation Process for an RO System?